IBM-Bluemix-Docs/third-party/service-iam.md

 ## Next steps
 {: #cis5-test}

 Now it's time to pull everything together!
-Return to the resource management console to publish your service in limited visibility and validate your offering in the catalog.
+Return to the resource management console to publish your service in limited visibility and validate your service in the catalog.
 For more information, see [Publishing and testing your service](/docs/third-party?topic=third-party-step5-pubtest#step5-pubtest).